 Cleaning more quickly with an electric floor cleaner

-A modern alternative is electric floor cleaners, such as the devices in the Kärcher FC series.
+A modern alternative is electric floor cleaners.
 The microfibre cleaning rollers rotate at 500 turns per minute and effortlessly loosen stubborn dirt.
 In particular, this is real advantage for the structured surfaces on modern PVC and designer flooring.
 The dirty water is collected in a separate tank so that you always use fresh water when wiping.

 A universal cleaner is suitable for PVC flooring, linoleum and elastomer floor coverings.
 Since the devices can work with just a little fresh water, only a small volume of detergent is also sufficient.
 For structured floor coverings, we recommend working lengthwise and then crossways across the surface once in order to also reach deep into the surface structure.
 For floor coverings with wood grain, you should always work along the grain.

 Hygienically wiping with the steam cleaner

 As an alternative to the mechanical floor wiper, a steam cleaner can also be used.
 Steam cleaners produce hot steam and therefore work particularly hygienically.
 Thanks to the high temperatures, 99.99% of bacteria and viruses are removed, without any chemical cleaning agents being used.
 Steam cleaners are therefore also particularly good for allergy-sufferers and families with small children who should not come into contact with aggressive cleaning agents on the floor.
 Since the production of steam demineralises the water, the steam does not leave behind any lime residue or streaks after cleaning.
 Thanks to the heat, the floor dries quickly and can be walked on again sooner.